muratk5n/thirdwave/en/README.md

 ---

 It's funny I helped architect the tigger version of Ticketmaster, which was eventually acquired by...
 Ticketmaster.
-Monop is clearly their thing, at home and abroad.
+Expansion at all costs is clearly their thing, at home and abroad.

 ---